-The Parties are executing this MOA because the State has revised its program and amended its regulations to incorporate changes to the Federal regulations through June 30, 2001.
-The State has initiated this Revision II of its authorization under 40 CFR §271.21 to seek approval of the amended program.
+The Parties are executing this MOA because the State is seeking authorization for revisions associated with RCRA Revision Checklists 189, 193, 195, and miscellaneous State initiated changes.
 This MOA will be signed by the Director and the Regional Administrator and will become effective at the time the State's authorization takes effect, which will be the date set out in the Federal Register notice of the Regional Administrator's decision to grant authorization to the State.